pen-to-squareGetting Started Guide

 1. Initialize a frontend project:

-Step 6: Connect to WSCChain mainnet nodes
+Step 6: Connect to a WSCChain mainnet node

-WSCChain provides free public RPC nodes so developers can develop and test without running their own nodes.
+WSCChain provides free public RPC nodes, so developers can develop and test without running their own nodes.

 Use the public RPC